gulfiliz/gulfiliz.github.io/_posts/2026-01-12-bells-theorem.md

 The experimental violation of Bell inequalities establishes quantum nonlocality.

-But — crucially —
-this nonlocality **cannot be used to send signals.**
+But, crucially, this nonlocality **cannot be used to send signals.**

 This is not obvious.
 Let me explain it carefully.